voltrb/docs/en/docs/components.md

 # Components

 Apps are made up of Components.
 Each folder under ```app/``` is a component.
 Components can also be included from gems.
 Apps are commonly broken up into multiple components.
 Components can be anything from a small reusable widget to a large section of the app.
-Since components be included in other components, we reccomend starting with smaller components and building up larger ones.
-Components that are likely to be reused can be build as [component gems](docs/component_gems.md), or you can move a component into a gem at a later time.
+Since components can be included in other components, we recommend starting with smaller components and building up larger ones.
+Components that are likely to be reused can be built as [component gems](docs/component_gems.md), or you can move a component into a gem at a later time.

 The code inside of a component can be accessed in a few ways.
 Model code is accessable from anywhere in the app.
 Views/controllers can be accessed using tags or view bindings.
 See [tags](docs/tags.md) for info on how view path lookup works.